People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or fatigue.

 Most people are also given an anticoagulant drug, such as heparin, to help prevent the formation of additional blood clots.

-Because most people who have had a heart attack are experiencing severe discomfort and anxiety, morphine is often used.
-This drug has a calming effect and reduces the workload of the heart.
 Most people are given nitroglycerin, which relieves pain by reducing the workload of the heart and possibly by dilating arteries.
 Usually, it is first given under the tongue, then intravenously.
+Occasionally, when nitroglycerine cannot be used or is ineffective, doctors give morphine to reduce discomfort and anxiety.

-ACE inhibitors (see High Blood Pressure:Drug therapy) can reduce heart enlargement and increase the chance of survival for many people.
+Angiotensin-converting enzyme (ACE) inhibitors Angiotensin-converting enzyme inhibitors High blood pressure is very common.
+It often does not cause symptoms; however, high blood pressure can increase the risk of stroke, heart attack, and heart failure.
+Therefore, it is important... read more can reduce heart enlargement and increase the chance of survival for many people.
 Therefore, these drugs are usually given in the first few days after a heart attack and prescribed indefinitely.

-Statins (see Dyslipidemia : Treatment) have long been used to help prevent coronary artery disease, but doctors have recently found that they also have short-term benefit for people with an acute coronary syndrome.
+Statins Treatment Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
+Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more have long been used to help prevent coronary artery disease, but doctors have recently found that they also have short-term benefit for people with an acute coronary syndrome.
 Doctors give a statin to people who are not already taking one.

 Because thrombolytic drugs can cause bleeding, they are not usually given to people who have bleeding in the digestive tract, who have severe high blood pressure, who have recently had a stroke, or who have had surgery during the month before the heart attack.
 Older people who do not have any of these conditions can be safely given a thrombolytic drug.